varamsky/google_play_store_scraper_dart/README.md

 # google_play_store_scraper_dart

+# This project is no longer maintained.
+Please feel free to fork this and build up on this yourself.

 A flutter package to scrape data from the Google Play Store.
 Inspired by [this](https://github.com/facundoolano/google-play-scraper) project written in JavaScript.